ASIF: Coupled Data Turns Unimodal Models to Multimodal Without Training

-\looseness=-1\textbf{Learning multimodal models.} \ Following the intuition outlined by early works on aligning text and image embeddings \citep{earlyfrome2013devise, earlykarpathy2015deep}, today large multimodal models are conquering the computer vision scene thanks to their wide applicability and easy transfer to new downstream tasks \citep{clip, lit, align, coca}.
-We identify two key leaps respect to traditional models like ResNet \citep{resnet}: (i) Free text allows to learn visual concepts beyond a finite set of predefined categories and to exploit the structure of language to compose them, as masterfully seen in Dall-E \citep{dalle2}. (ii) The recognition tag transitioned from being an output pulled out of the image by the neural stack (the label) to become an input that should be interpreted, and therefore processed by its own encoder (the free text caption).
-This corresponds to an epistemological perspective shift, as discussed by \citet{explanatory}.
+\looseness=-1\textbf{Learning multimodal models.} \ Following the intuition outlined by early works on aligning text and image embeddings \cite{earlyfrome2013devise, earlykarpathy2015deep}, today large multimodal models are conquering the computer vision scene thanks to their wide applicability and easy transfer to new downstream tasks \cite{clip, lit, align, coca}. \\ We identify two key leaps respect to traditional models like ResNet \cite{resnet}: (i) Free text allows to learn visual concepts beyond a finite set of predefined categories and to exploit the structure of language to compose them, as masterfully seen in Dall-E \cite{dalle2}. (ii) The recognition tag transitioned from being an output pulled out of the image by the neural stack (the label) to become an input that should be interpreted, and therefore processed by its own encoder (the free text caption).
+This corresponds to an epistemological perspective shift, as discussed by Norelli et al. \cite{explanatory}.
 Data and learning efficiency are clear challenges for large multimodal models, that often require hundreds of millions of examples.
-Efforts such as~\citep{lit, atlas} attempt to reduce this.
+Efforts such as~\cite{lit, atlas} attempt to reduce this.
 ASIF presents a different take on this problem, showing how much can be achieved by simply remembering the training data efficiently.